Uganda March 27-April 5, 2023

 I was allowed to look through tiny corrugated cinder block windows into the dark interiors all with a tomb.
 It was very disappointing not being able to see the big house where the 4 king’s tombs are.
 It looks like an amazing construction.
 35,000US

 Uganda National Mosque (old Gaddafi National Mosque).
-The National Mosque was first built by Ida Amin from 1972-79 but wasn’t finished and lie unused for 30 years.
+The National Mosque was first built by Ida Amin from 1972-79 but wasn’t finished and remained unused for 30 years.
 It was eventually demolished and this building was built by Gaddafi from 2002-06.
 It has a nice gold tiled arch at the foot of the stairs and a 50.5m tall minaret (it is possible to climb but I didn’t).
-Inside are 25 columns, 4 small domes in the corners and a large central dome (each with an increasing size chandelier.
-The stained glass with its ornate wood design were very nice.
-The mihrab is brown mosaic and the elevated minbar with a railing.
+Inside are 25 columns, 4 small domes in the corners and a large central dome (each with an increasing size chandelier).
+The stained glass with its ornate wood design was very nice.
+The mihrab is a brown mosaic and the elevated minbar with a railing.

 Only used on Fridays (up to 16,000 and up to 25,000 including the parking areas) and Eid, the prayer room underneath is the one used every day.